 The estimated detection rates of GW-EM events from TianQin, Taiji-TianQin, and Taiji-TianQin-LISA are shown in Table~\ref{tab1}.
 We can see that the number of detected GW-EM events from the Taiji-TianQin network almost double compared to the single TianQin observatory.
 For the heavy-seed models of MBHB, Q3d, and Q3nod, the addition of LISA could improve the number of detected GW-EM events.
 While for the light-seed model, pop III, the addition of LISA has no improvement for the number of detected GW-EM events.
-As shown in the middle panel of Fig.~\ref{fig2}, the prime cause is that in the pop III model, the sky localization errors of the Taiji-TianQin network are good enough, and thus the addition of LISA could only improve the localization ability to some extent.
+As shown in the middle panel of Fig.~\ref{fig3}, the prime cause is that in the pop III model, the sky localization errors of the Taiji-TianQin network are good enough, and thus the addition of LISA could only improve the localization ability to some extent.
 For the Taiji-TianQin-LISA network, the detection rates of the pop III, Q3d, and Q3nod models are 5.6\%, 44\%, and 7\%, respectively.

-In Fig.~\ref{fig3}, we show the simulated bright siren data.
-In the upper panel, we show the bright sirens from the Taiji-TianQin-LISA network based on the pop III, Q3d, and Q3nod models.
-We can see that for the Q3d model, the redshift of the bright sirens could reach $z\sim 10$.
-In the upper panel, we can see that the Taiji-TianQin-LISA network could detect the most number of bright sirens, followed by the Taiji-TianQin network and TianQin, also clearly shown in Table~\ref{tab1}.
+In Fig.~\ref{fig4}, we show the simulated bright siren data.
+In panel (a), we show the bright sirens from the Taiji-TianQin-LISA network based on the pop III, Q3d, and Q3nod models.
+We can see that for the Q3d model, the redshifts of the bright sirens could reach $z\sim 10$.
+In panel (b), we can see that the Taiji-TianQin-LISA network could detect the most number of bright sirens, followed by the Taiji-TianQin network and TianQin, also clearly shown in Table~\ref{tab1}.
 Moreover, the detector network could detect higher-redshift bright sirens than the single TianQin observatory.

 We use the simulated bright siren data to perform cosmological analysis.
 We adopt the Markov Chain Monte Carlo (MCMC) method \cite{Lewis:2002ah} to maximize the likelihood $\mathcal{L}$ and infer the posterior probability distributions of cosmological parameters.